mcci-catena/Catena4430_Sensor/README.md

 Activity  |   LED behavior
 :---:|:----------
-  Updating SD card with `.bin` file  | Red, Blue, Green solid ON for entire duration Time window for Double RESET  | Catena 4610 onboard LED solid ON for 3 seconds
+  Updating Firmware from SD card with `.bin` file  | Red, Blue, Green solid ON for entire duration Time window for Double RESET  | Catena 4610 onboard LED solid ON for 3 seconds

 `***NOTE: On double RESET, the OperatingFlags toggle between 0x00000001 and 0x40000001.`